 The Eaglemoss version is a 74-page full color hard cover book.
 Inside, the tales continue from the first volume, starting in Spring 1986.
 It contains stories about Doc being gone and Marty’s reaction, letters from 1893’s Clara, and more.
 Like the first, it was entertaining and provides more backstory to many of the characters in the Back to the Future universe.

-Eaglemoss supplies a lot of different screws during the build of the 1:8 scale Back to the Future DeLorean model.
-Since I am waiting for my next shipment, I took some time to dig into the details of them all.
-Head on over to The Screws page!
+Eaglemoss supplies a lot of different screws during the build of their 1:8 scale Back to the Future DeLorean partwork build-up model.
+Since I am waiting for my next shipment, I took some time to dig into the details of them all and write up The Screws page.

 However, I am not upset about it at this point.
 I appreciate the fact that they are trying to ship the correct manual transmission parts to their US subscribers.
 Other countries got the automatic transmission first and had to tear down the car later when the right parts finally showed up.
 I understand that logistics can be a nightmare when you don’t control the manufacturing process, so I am giving them a break.